margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 They've gone down lonely pathways

 They've really worn themselves in
-They have dug some holes
+They have some holes in the soles
 They've really lived another day
 They've become sturdy and strong
 They've been everywhere

+They've walked down sidewalks
+They've walked through forests
+They've hit the mall
+They've been down grassland

 ## Through the Silence ##
 Through the silence